samkrishna/seductionbook/essays/star-trek-v-america.md

 So what is the fictional "Prime Directive"?
 It's the shorthand name for Starfleet Command's General Order 1, which reads as follows: "No starship may interfere with the normal development of any alien life or society."
 It's conceptual roots are based in an anti-colonialist attitude towards colonialism, which has formed and still governs quite a bit of Western Civilization.

-Just to explicate something from the previous section:
+Just to explicate something that's implied from the previous section:

 According to OUR Constitution, Gene Roddenberry, in case it's not clear, was a favored Pet (being a White Male).
 Because he wasn't oligarch rich, he couldn't influence the American government directly.
 So he came up with Star Trek.
-And Lucille Ball, another Pet, greenlit him.
+And Lucille Ball, another, richer Pet, greenlit him.

+## Other attributes of the Star Trek multiverse

+- Infinite Diversity in Infinite Combinations

+While "credited" to the Vulcan culture (think Mr. Spock), it's the core philosophy of Star Trek and its creator, Gene Roddenberry.
+Paraphrasing Kagi's AI, [IDIC] reflects the Vulcan belief that truth, beauty and logic (the Vulcan form for "goodness") emerge from the infinite diversity across the universe and how those differences combine.

+SPECIAL NOTE ABOUT HATERS: There's a right-wing fallacy that shows up from time to time in Star Trek-based arguments about how right-wing hate (casteism, racism, misogyny, etc) should be accepted with every other viewpoint in an IDIC-driven universe.
+Nope That's not how it works.
+To briefly invoke Karl Popper, a tolerant society (a la IDIC) must be intolerant of intolerance otherwise intolerance will spread and destroy the open and tolerant society.
+This is known as "the paradox of tolerance".

+- Post-capitalism economy